karimarttila/karimarttila.github.io/_posts/2017-11-29-aws-re-invent-2017-conference-reflections-part-1.md

 Reserve your conference and hotel well beforehand since the conference is pretty popular (some 40.000 attendees in 2017).

 And now comes the most important piece of advice.
 Check out the session catalog well beforehand the actual booking for sessions begins, and make a note to your calendar the date and time for the session bookings.
-When the session booking starts (this year midnight in Helsinki time), book a seat for all sessions you definitely don’t want to miss.
+When the session booking starts (this year midnight in Helsinki time), book a seat for all sessions you definitely don't want to miss.
 The most popular sessions will be booked in minutes, so you have to be fast.

 In the conference there are some 25% of the seats reserved for walk-ups but there could be a very long queue and you might have to come to the walk-up queue some 50 minutes before the session starts to get in.
-So, make sure you book reserved seats for those sessions you don’t want to miss.
+So, make sure you book reserved seats for those sessions you don't want to miss.

 ### When to Arrive and Where to Stay?